 As part of reasonably assuring whether the Township's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters we must report under Government Auditing Standards.
+The results of our tests disclosed an instance of noncompliance or other matter that we must report under Government Auditing Standards which is described in the accompanying schedule of findings as item 2008-001.

-We did note a certain noncompliance matter that we reported to the Township's management in a separate letter dated April 9, 2009
+We also noted certain noncompliance or other matters that we reported to the Township's management in a separate letter dated October 14, 2009.